Daylily-Zeleen/GD-EOS/README.md

 1. Clone this repo with submodule (godot-cpp).
 2. Download EOS C SDK from Epic Developer Portal, and place is at "thirdparty/eos-sdk".
 (Because I have not right to redistribute it).
 3. [Setup your enviroment](https://docs.godotengine.org/en/latest/contributing/development/compiling/index.html#building-for-target-platforms).
-In orther words, you need `python3`, `scons`, and an appropriate c++ compiler.
+In orther words, you need `python3.9(or later version)`, `scons`, and an appropriate c++ compiler.
 Additionally, you need ndk to compile for android.
 4. Navigate to this project root, and run commands below:
     - For debug build: